andrewschreiber/numpy-saliency/README.md

 # numpy-saliency

-Reference implementation of saliency map (aka attribution map) techniques for deep learning in Python 3.6.
+Reference implementation of saliency map (aka attribution map) techniques for deep learning in Python 3.
 Uses MNIST and LeNet 5.
+Tested with 3.6 & 3.7.

 ## Usage